 In preservation the locomotive initially ran in LNER Garter blue as Nº4498.
 A number of railtours in 1967 were followed by a period at Philadelphia in County Durham during the time when privately owned steam locomotives were not permitted on the British mainline network.
 This prohibition was lifted in 1972 and in 1977 the locomotive's base moved to Carnforth.
 On 21st January 1985 Sir Nigel Gresley launched the 'Famous trains' stamps at Marylebone station and in so doing became the first steam locomotive to work from London since the return of mainline steam operations.
 Now carrying BR blue livery as Nº60007 the locomotive spent a time based at the East Lancashire Railway before moving to the North Yorkshire Moors Railway in 1995.

-Sir Nigel Gresley has recently undergone a ten year general overhaul at the NRM workshop in York where the work was carried out by the SNGLT engineering team.
-The Trust's intention is that the locomotive will once again operate on mainline railtours and heritage railways throughout the UK.
+Sir Nigel Gresley has recently undergone a ten year general overhaul carried out by the SNGLT engineering team.
+The locomotive is now operational and can be seen on mainline railtours and heritage railways throughout the UK.

 The Trust is dedicated to keeping the locomotive running, both on heritage railways and on the main line.
 You can read books, watch films or internet clips, enjoy the handsomely turned out locomotives gleaming quietly in museums, but it is only when a locomotive is in steam and in action that you can experience it in its full glory!
 Whether operating on heritage railways or in full cry on the main line, Sir Nigel Gresley brings delight to many thousands.
 This is what the Trust aims to keep alive.